 You know how you worry about a ton of things.
 Then something happens to you that you have never worried about.
 And it throws your whole world of worries into disarray?
 That’s what happened to me this week.
 Tuesday afternoon my phone rang.
 Since my phone hasn’t rang since the Bush Administration, I was surprised.

 (Although this happened before the Equifax breach I believe it’s very important to stay vigilant with your identify and credit score.
-If you are worried about your personal information you can check the Equifax Potential Impact Tool here.)
+If you are worried about your personal information you can check the use a service like Credit Sesame to keep up to date on your credit score and any changes for free)

 I walked over to the phone with the cautiousness of a teenager in a horror movie.